 - Research, development and demonstration program to minimize occupational hazards of women in domestic, agricultural and organized and non-organized industries;

-- Design, fabrication and improvement of equipment, accessories, tools and machineries used by women in different occupations in formal and non-formal sectors.
+- Design, fabrication and improvement of equipment, accessories, tools and machinery used by women in different occupations in formal and non-formal sectors;

 - Up-gradation of traditional skills for utilization of available local resources and providing means for women to enter into the organized sector or for starting entrepreneurial production or service units.

 - Enhancing capability of women in modern industries particularly in electrical and electronic technologies;

 - Women's Health issues: - Nutrition, non-communicable diseases, prevention strategies for communicable diseases; and

 - Selective studies on issues concerning women scientists and engineer